amandaghassaei/gpu-io/README.md

 [![NPM Downloads](https://img.shields.io/npm/dw/gpu-io)](https://www.npmtrends.com/gpu-io)
 [![License](https://img.shields.io/npm/l/gpu-io)](https://github.com/amandaghassaei/gpu-io/blob/main/LICENSE) -->

-GPU-accelerated computing in the browser.
+**Compose cross-browser, GPU-accelerated simulations and graphics applications**

-gpu-io is designed for running GPU shader programs that operate on one or more layers of 2D spatially-distributed state (such as 2D physics simulations or cellular automata).
-It supports rendering directly to the WebGL canvas and has some built-in utilities that make interactivity easy - e.g. running a program within a specified region for handling mouse/touch events.  gpu-io also allows you to perform general-purpose computing operations on large arrays of data.
+gpu-io is a WebGL shader library that helps you easily compose complex, interactive shader programs that operate on many layers of spatially-distributed state.
+This library can be used for a variety of applications, but it is especially helpful for implementing 2D physics simulations or cellular automata, where state is stored in scalar/vector fields and updated by fragment shader programs.
+It supports rendering directly to the WebGL canvas and has some built-in utilities that make interactivity easy.  gpu-io contains additional utilities for doing general-purpose GPU computations and particle/geometry manipulations via a fragment shader implementation.
 See [Examples](#examples) for more details.

-Designed for WebGL 2.0 (if available), with fallbacks to support WebGL 1.0 - so it should run on almost any mobile or older browsers!
+Designed for WebGL 2.0 (if available), with fallbacks to support WebGL 1.0 - so it should run on practically any mobile or older browsers.
 WebGPU support is planned in the future.

 ### Motivation

-The main motivation behind gpu-io is to write gpu-accelerated programs without worrying too much about low-level WebGL details.
-This framework manages WebGL state, implements shader and program caching, and deals with issues of available WebGL versions or spec inconsistencies across different browsers/hardware.
+The main motivation behind gpu-io is to make it easier to compose fragment shader programs without worrying too much about low-level WebGL details.
+This library manages WebGL state, implements shader and program caching, and deals with issues of available WebGL versions or spec inconsistencies across different browsers/hardware.
 It should significantly cut down on the amount of boilerplate code and state management you need to do in your applications.
-At the same time, gpu-io is highly optimized and gives you enough low-level control to write extremely efficient programs for demanding simulation applications.
+At the same time, gpu-io gives you enough low-level control to write extremely efficient programs for demanding simulation applications.

 [As of Feb 2022, WebGL2 has now been rolled out to all major platforms](https://www.khronos.org/blog/webgl-2-achieves-pervasive-support-from-all-major-web-browsers) (including mobile Safari and Microsoft Edge) - but even among WebGL2 implementations, there are differences in behavior across browsers (especially mobile).
 Additionally, you may still come across non-WebGL2 enabled browsers in the wild for some time.  gpu-io rigorously checks for these gotchas and uses software polyfills to patch any issues so you don't have to worry about it.  gpu-io will also attempt to automatically [convert your GLSL3 shader code into GLSL1](https://github.com/amandaghassaei/gpu-io/blob/main/docs/GLSL1_Support.md) so that it can run on WebGL1 in a pinch.